-Distortion generally occurs in different aspects.
-Distortions are defined as temporal distortion (i.e., \textit{warping}) and amplitude distortion (i.e.,\textit{scaling}) with respect to its relevance of dimension, time and amplitude.
-Existing distortion in data leads to misbehavior of the model, as measurements are interrupted by the distortion.
-For example, if we have two time-series $\mathbf{F}$ and $\mathbf{G} = \mathbf{F} + k$, which have a similar shape but different means, $\mathbf{G}$ could represent many temporal dynamics of $\mathbf{F}$.
-However, measurements often evaluate $\mathbf{F}$ and $\mathbf{G}$ are different (e.g., measuring with MSE) and causes misguidance of the model in training.
-As such, it is important to have measurements that consider similar shape invariant to distortion.
-We define a measurement for a distortion as follow:
+A distortion can generally be classified as a temporal distortion (i.e., \textit{warping}) or an amplitude distortion (i.e., \textit{scaling}) depending on its dimension--time and amplitude.
+Existing distortions in the data lead to misbehavior of the model, as they distort the measurements to be inaccurate.
+For example, if we have two time-series $\mathbf{F}$ and $\mathbf{G} = \mathbf{F} + k$, which have similar shapes but different means, $\mathbf{G}$ could represent many temporal dynamics of $\mathbf{F}$.
+However, measurements often evaluate $\mathbf{F}$ and $\mathbf{G}$ as completely different signals and cause misguidance of the model in training (e.g., measuring the distance of $\mathbf{F}$ and $\mathbf{G}$ with MSE).
+As such, it is important to have measurements that consider a similar shape invariant to distortion.
+We define a measurement for distortion as: